influxdata/telegraf/plugins/processors/starlark/README.md

 # Starlark Processor

-The `starlark` processor calls a Starlark function for each matched metric, allowing for custom metric processing.
+The `starlark` processor calls a Starlark function for each matched metric, allowing for custom programatic metric processing.

 The Starlark language is a dialect of Python, and will be familier to those who have experience with the Python language.
-However, keep in mind that it is not Python, and there are syntax [differences][#Python Differences].
+However, keep in mind that it is not Python and that there are major syntax [differences][#Python Differences].
 Existing Python code is unlikley to work unmodified.
-The execution environment is sandboxed, and it is not possible to do I/O.
+The execution environment is sandboxed, and it is not possible to do I/O operations such as reading from files or sockets.

 The Starlark [specification][] has details about the syntax and available functions.